 Can limit learning and create a dependency

 If you can remain focused, a computer with the Internet can be one of the greatest tools in history to learn about anything.
 It's also easy to become overly reliant on a computer and other electronic devices.
 For example, a spell checker is a great tool for finding spelling errors.
-However, if you never learn the proper spelling of a word and rely on spell checker or auto-correct, you're more likely to make spelling errors.
+However, if you never learn the proper spelling of a word and rely on a spell checker or autocorrect, you're more likely to make spelling errors.

 Potential of loss of privacy

-With computers storing so much of your personal information and now being connected to the Internet you risk the potential of that information getting into the hands of others.
-Once a malicious person has your personal information, they could access your online accounts or use identity theft to open other accounts, such as a new credit card under your name.
+With computers storing so much personal information, it's at risk of getting into the hands of others.
+Once a malicious person has your information, they could access your online accounts or use identity theft to open other accounts, such as a new credit card under your name.

 Time sink and distractions

-Although a computer can be a tool that can significantly increase your productivity, it can also be something that can be used to waste a lot of your time.
+Although a computer can increase your productivity, it also can waste a lot of your time.
 For example, you could be trying to learn more about computers and see an interesting link on cooking spaghetti, spending a few minutes reading that page.
 Then, you read a page about the best pot to use, which leads to reading about healthy eating.
 Two hours later, you realize you never achieved your original goal.